 Eventually, a journalist penned a best-selling story (Born to Run, 2009) about a tribe of barefoot ultra-distance runners in the badlands of Mexico, and his own enlightening journey back from running injury to natural running bliss.
 In doing so he would point out the folly of the medical / shoe industry complex, and the vain attempts and attitudes involved in treating endemic running shoe injury.
 But, this conversation was initiated in the United States in the late 1990s by Russian emigre Nicholas Romanov when USA Triathlon added Romanov’s Pose Method running to their coaching platform.
 Then, normally progressive minded multisport athletes were receptive to sound, well-reasoned solutions and Pose Method filled the bill.
 With its conceptual model of running, step-wise methodology of instruction, clear standard by which to evaluate correct versus incorrect technique, and solid scientific supporting evidence, a universal running technique would become available to any runner.
 This, about a decade before the form / footwear debate would begin heating up.
 Yet, there was resistance.

 You see, as uniquely human as running is, so is narrow, agenda-driven thinking.
 It’s plagued us from the outset, tribe to tribe, and manifests today.
-Consider the recent insensitive and clearly calculated release of Innocence of Muslims trailer, a YouTube parody of the origins and tenants of Islam and its prophet Mohammed, and the seemingly related extremist anti-American violence in Egypt, Lybia, and Yemen, and elsewhere.
-Certainly, the gravity of running injury and correct form aren’t comparable to the violent world events, but the mindsets are.
+Consider the recent insensitive and clearly calculated release of Innocence of Muslims trailer, a YouTube parody of the origins and tenets of Islam and its prophet Mohammed, and the seemingly related extremist anti-American violence in Egypt, Libya, and Yemen and elsewhere.
+(Like it hasn’t been happening all through the previous 1400 years.)
+Certainly, the gravity of running injury and correct form aren’t comparable to violent world events, but the mindsets are.
 Coaches, physical therapists, podiatrists, and the shoe industry— those who enjoy the lucrative niches they’ve eked out— have little motivation to challenge the status quo, even as a bona fide solution is presented.
 In fact, they’re willing to go on the offensive to prevent the ground from giving way beneath their enterprise.
 Difference— useful or otherwise— is threatening.

 What’s more, many coaches fancy themselves in some way anointed, and privy to divine wisdom.
 Ego undermines progress.
 Same here, except I give credit where it’s due.
-While a couple of others of note from the last century had observed what Romanov had, only Romanov connected the dots and created a system of movement.
-Just as we refer to Sir Isaac Newton’s irrefutable Laws of Motion, I predict eventually Nicholas Romanov’s Laws of Movement will become de rigueur.
-Biomechanics will one day stop ignoring gravity’s role in locomotion.
+While a couple of others of note from the last century had observed what Romanov had, only Romanov connected the dots and created a complete system of movement.
+Just as we easily refer to Sir Isaac Newton’s irrefutable Laws of Motion I predict eventually Nicholas Romanov’s Laws of Movement will become de rigueur.
+One day, the field of biomechanics will stop ignoring gravity’s role in locomotion.
 This is the crux of the issue, the hairline separation of perspectives that opens a gulf between runners, coaches, and industry.

 While it’s generally recognized that the natural and fluid movement observed mostly in kids and primitive peoples includes a forefoot landing, precision is largely overlooked.
 It’s not a forefoot, midfoot, or toe landing, but only a footfall onto the ball of the foot that allows the body’s spring system to work as it should.
 It’s a good start, however, that forefoot landing is beginning to replace the formerly “correct” but crazy notion of heel strike, engendered and perpetuated by the shoe industry.
 (A heel strike is common among runners wearing big bulky shoes, and is a tragic technique error admonished way back the early 20th Century by Nikolai Bernstein— the guy who coined the term biomechanics.)
 The real magic in running is what happens in between touchdown and toe off, and this is the main point of contention.
 If what Romanov describes is true— that this is where gravity effectively slings the runner forward— then everybody else is wrong.
 No one likes to be wrong, and people will go to great lengths to save face.